Lartsch/FediAct/README.md

 ## Todos / Planned features
 - Add support for post interactions (DONE)
-- Support executing the intended action after redirect
+- Support executing the intended action after redirect (DONE)
 - Add support for other implementations (Plemora, GNU Social, ...)
 - Publish to Chrome Webstore (IN PROGRESS)
 - Publish to Firefox addon store (IN PROGRESS)